shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ### Configure site to use your S3 VPC endpoint

-You can test this by adding a temporary entry to the **S3 Configuration** site preference on your site.
+You can test by adding a temporary entry to the **S3 Configuration** site preference on your site.
-The complete entry may look something like the following:
+The complete entry will look like the following:

 ```json